ugoertz/kombilo/doc/manual.rst

 * **not inserted**: For games which are not inserted into the database, this message is appended to the error message.
 Otherwise, the game is inserted.

+You can switch off the messages about duplicates and names of the processed folders by disabling the *Detailed log* option.

 File sizes
 ..........